 - are interested in further studies and specialization in governance, public policy, politics, and international relations

 This program provides students with the skills, knowledge and tools to make sense of the world of public policy and management, as well as politics, so that they can critically analyze situations and problems, and use this to improve practice.
 This course is designed to blend practitioner and academic perspectives on governance, and the wide range of modules draw on examples from around the world.
 It features international curricula focusing on key public sector developments in the UK, EU, USA and other countries and is informed by world-leading research, reflecting the expertise of staff in the fields of political science, international relations and policy analysis.
 It enables students to better understand the current context, framework and long-term objectives of the EU in its mission for the full integration of member states, and also enables students a great degree of flexibility, mobility and personalization of their studies.
-Through the many partnerships of the ELGS, students can further specialize in any of the specific subject areas of the program.
+Through the many partnerships of the ELGS, or the Master 1,2 path of the ELGS, students can further specialize in any of the specific subject areas of the program.

 With the addition of elective modules within our curricula students will gain a deeper understanding of the factors and contexts that determine a diverse range of domestic and international governance practices.
 They will explore the key themes that drive the creation of public policies – how they are made, framed, brought to life and managed.
 What makes the cogs of international organizations turn?
 What are the motivations, ambitions and factors that are considered and acted upon to shape the world as we know it?
 From patterns of global trade and finance to state restructuring and its consequences, it will give you a detailed insight into the decision-making processes that govern our lives.